 - Vendor support – It should be easy to ask help from the vendor in case of a glitch.
 Response time should not exceed 24 hours lest your project risks a delay.

 Benefits of Collaboration Software

 Purchasing collaboration software is often a decision on the line, knowing both how suspicious entrepreneurs are when letting data go viral and how many communication alternatives can be used instead.
-Still, there are many benefits from using private collaboration networks, and easy access is only one of them:
+Still, there is a list of benefits to be obtained from using private collaboration networks, and easy access is only one of them:

 - Lower Costs.
 Large and crowded offices are far behind us, because collaboration software makes it possible for employees to stay connected and join online conferences wherever they may be.
 This way, the company doesn’t have to pay for travel expenses and telecommunications, and it can keep employees behind their desks instead of moving them around for brainstorming meetings.